rsanchez/activerecord/README.markdown

 # Active Record #

 Use the CodeIgniter Active Record pattern in an ExpressionEngine plugin.
+See http://codeigniter.com/user_guide/database/active_record.html#select

 ## Installation